platformsh/platformsh-docs/toolstacks/drupal/migrate-an-existing-site.rst

 Without Drush
 ^^^^^^^^^^^^^

-Export your database in a sql file or in a compressed file.
+Export your database in an SQL file or in a compressed file.

 Copy it via SSH to the remote environment on Platform into the ``/app/tmp`` folder which is writable: